varsha1206/AIAgents4Pharma/docs/index.md

    ```
    password='XXX'
    ```
-   Please note that the passowrd will be same for all.
+   Please note that the password will be same for all.

 5. **[Optional] Initialize LANGSMITH_API_KEY**
    ```bash